How to Recover Faster: 27 of the Best Foods for Healing

 Foods rich vitamin C

-Examples include: citrus, berries, kiwi, peppers and broccoli.
+Examples include: citrus fruits, kiwi, peppers and broccoli.

 Vitamin C is a water soluble vitamin that your body does not have the ability to make, which means you need to consume it on a daily basis.
 Vitamin C plays an important role in the healing process by building new protein for the skin, scar tissue, tendons, ligaments and blood vessels.